Pierre Trudeau: Swearing-in and subsequent election

 As the new leader of the governing Liberals, Trudeau was sworn in as prime minister on April 20.
+He became the third French Canadian prime minister of Canada after Wilfrid Laurier and Louis St. Laurent.
 Although the term of the Parliament was not due to expire until November 1970, Pearson's government had almost fallen before the leadership contest could even take place after a tax bill was voted down in Parliament, leading to much confusion over whether this counted as a matter of confidence in the government.
 Governor General Roland Michener ultimately ruled that it did not, and the government subsequently won an actual confidence motion, but the incident made it clear that the minority government Trudeau had inherited would not realistically last the full parliamentary term, and that he would soon need to call an early election in order to win a parliamentary majority.
 Trudeau eventually called this election for June 25, 1968.

 Trudeau's campaign benefited from an unprecedented wave of personal popularity called "Trudeaumania", which saw him mobbed by throngs of youths.
 His main national opponents were PC leader Robert Stanfield and NDP leader Tommy Douglas, both popular figures who had been premiers of Nova Scotia and Saskatchewan respectively (albeit in Trudeau's native Quebec, the main competition to the Liberals was from the Ralliement créditiste, led by Réal Caouette).
 As a candidate, Trudeau espoused participatory democracy as a means of making Canada a "Just Society".
 He vigorously defended the newly implemented universal health care and regional development programs, as well as the recent reforms found in the Omnibus bill.

 On the eve of the election, during the annual Saint-Jean-Baptiste Day parade in Montreal, rioting Quebec sovereigntists threw rocks and bottles at the grandstand where Trudeau was seated, chanting "Trudeau au poteau!" ("Trudeau to the stake!").
 Rejecting the pleas of aides that he take cover, Trudeau stayed in his seat, facing the rioters, without any sign of fear.
 The image of the defiant Prime Minister impressed the public.
 The next day, Trudeau handily won the 1968 election with a strong majority government; this was the Liberals' first majority since 1953.